 3. Who and Whom

 This leads us swiftly on to two more confusing words in the same category.
-Who and whom are often used interchangeably, purely on the basis that writers don’t know which one to use and end up taking a shot in the dark.
+Who and whom are often used interchangeably, purely because writers don’t know which one to use and end up taking a shot in the dark.

-Who should be used as the subject of the verb:
+Who should be used as the subject of a verb:

-Any participants who find themselves feeling feint should report to the medical room immediately.
+Any participants who find themselves feeling faint should report to the medical room immediately.

-Whom should be used as the object of the verb:
+Whom should be used as the object of a verb or preposition:

 Anthony had, once, been a close friend whom I trusted with all my heart.